beginning of content

 If your insomnia is caused by an underlying condition such as:

-Your doctor may suggest treating those conditions or recommend investigations to find other ways to improve your insomnia symptoms.
+Your doctor may suggest treating those conditions or recommend tests to find other ways to improve your symptoms.

-If a medicine is causing the insomnia, your doctor may be able to give you a different medicine or help you cut down on the dosage.
+If a medicine is causing your insomnia, your doctor may be able to give you a different medicine or help you reduce the dose.

 Sleep hygiene